raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 should be sending a lot of keepalive traffic on those inactive DSO sessions.
 This configuration is expected to be less common.

-To avoid excessive traffic the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with an inactivity timeout value less than ten seconds.
+To avoid repeated teardown and re-establishment of sessions, the server MUST NOT send a Keepalive message
+(either a response to a client-initiated request, or a server-initiated message) with an inactivity timeout value less than ten seconds.
 If a client receives a Keepalive message specifying an inactivity timeout value